Esra Erol (TV presenter)

 Esra Erol Özbir (born 12 May 1982) is a Turkish television presenter.

+Biography

 Erol was born on 12 May 1982 in Istanbul to Necla Sinoplu and Seyfi Erol, a policeman.
 She has four sisters.
 She studied china ceramics design at a high school in Kütahya and continued her education at an open plan school.
 Esra Erol, who took a diction course at Maltepe University, subsequently studied at Marmara University's radio-television department.
 Erol first came to attention with the program Turkuaz on Kanal D. She then started to present a marriage program on Flash TV with the program Dest-i İzdivaç and soon became a familiar face on national channels.
 She is a recipient of three Golden Butterfly Awards for Best Female TV Presenter.